The Best Ever Strawberry Pretzel Salad Recipe — A Sweet & Salty Classic

 Seal the cream layer to the edges of the pan to prevent soggy crust.
 Let the gelatin cool completely before pouring.
 Use fresh strawberries for best texture.
 This dish is ideal when made a day ahead.

-Ingredients for Strawberry Pretzel Salad
+Ingredients for Strawberry Pretzel Salad recipe

 This is one of those recipes where simple ingredients come together to create something truly special.
 Every layer of strawberry pretzel salad plays a role — the salty crunch, the creamy middle, and that glossy berry top.
 It’s a dessert that feels like home.